TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

     private DbConnection Connection { get; } = new SqliteConnection("Filename=:memory:");

     /// <summary>
-    /// Used to run a test method as part of an application, with a DI container.
+    /// Used to run a test method in an IHost, with a DI container.
     /// </summary>
     private HostBuilder HostBuilder { get; } = new HostBuilder();